distribute-protocol/distribute-app/README.md

     ipfs - Global p2p merkle-dag filesystem.
 ...
 ```
-If you see this, you have successfully installing the ipfs-daemon.
+If you see this, you have successfully installed the ipfs-daemon.
-From now on, during set up it is only required to type
+To initialize the daemon, type
 ```
 ipfs daemon
 ```
+The next time you spin up the Distribute frontend, this will be the only step.
 #### Installing MetaMask
 Go to [this](https://metamask.io/) site in your Google Chrome browser.